kujenga/website/content/blog/goml-mlp.md

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/idx/idx.go#L16-L24" >}}

-Secong, we create an [mnist][gopkgMNIST] package which builds on IDX parser to read in the specific MNIST dataset using the capabilities of the IDX reader, and returns the following data structure for use in tests.
+Second, we create an [mnist][gopkgMNIST] package which builds on IDX parser to read in the specific MNIST dataset using the capabilities of the IDX reader, and returns the following data structure for use in tests.